mzazon/awesome-cloud-projects/aws/event-sourcing/event-sourcing.md

    echo "✅ Created EventBridge bus: ${EVENT_BUS_NAME}"
    ```

    The custom event bus is now established as the primary event communication channel, with archiving enabled for long-term retention and replay capabilities.
 This foundation enables event patterns filtering, cross-account event sharing, and provides the reliability guarantees required for mission-critical financial operations.
+EventBridge automatically scales to handle millions of events per second with built-in durability guarantees.

 2. **Create DynamoDB Event Store Table**: